bibanon/bibanon/Stories/The-Bridgekeeper.md

 Kind of.

 He skull collided with the edge of the other side with a nasty cracking sound that I can still remember hearing, even through the glass panes of my booth.
-And then the boy’s body fell like a sack of potatoes and there was a splash.
+And then the boy's body fell like a sack of potatoes and there was a splash.
 And his friends were quiet as ghosts.
 The rails went up but the cars went no where.
-People got out to looking at the blue monster below, to say things like “oh my god how horrible” and “what happened” and “that poor boy.”
+People got out to looking at the blue monster below, to say things like “oh my god how horrible"" and “what happened"" and “that poor boy.""

 A few hours later his body was found and his lungs were full of water.
 It was all over the news, maybe you heard about it.

 It was all kind of my fault, but no one really blames me.
-I don’t even blame myself.
+I don't even blame myself.
 I blame my mother.
-She’s the one that caused all of this.
+She's the one that caused all of this.

 ### 39652560 (OP)